 The School of Information Sciences seeks to enrich, elevate, and transform the information professions, and communities, through outstanding research, education, and public service.

-The following statements convey The School of Information Sciences vision to impact the larger Information Sciences Landscape.
-SIS strives to create value through meaningful engagement for a diverse and pluralistic information ecology; advance original ideas for an information society through inquiry, discovery, scholarship, and creative activity; and lead by preparing ethical, innovative, and reflective information professionals.
+The School of Information Sciences strives to create value through meaningful engagement for a diverse and pluralistic information ecology; advance original ideas for an information society through inquiry, discovery, scholarship, and creative activity; and lead by preparing ethical, innovative, and reflective information professionals.

-As a land-grant institution committed to excellence, there are several guiding principles at the core of all SIS research, programs, and initiatives, including:
+As a land-grant institution committed to excellence, the School of Information Sciences values:

-The School of Information Sciences offers several graduate and undergraduate programs, as well as career pathways to equip students with skillsets to excel in a traditional or nontraditional information sciences setting.
+The School of Information Sciences offers graduate and undergraduate programs, as well as career pathways to equip students with the expertise to excel in a traditional or nontraditional information sciences settings.
 SIS programs include a Master of Sciences in Information Sciences, School Library Media Specialist Licensure, Youth Informatics Graduate Certificate, Graduate Minor in Computational Science, Undergraduate Information Studies and Technology Minor, and several MSIS career pathways, including:

 Research & Academic Excellence